Sword Art Online the Movie: Ordinal Scale: Plot

 Days later, the OS players gather at the Tokyo National Stadium for Yuna's first live concert.
 In the lower levels, Kirito duels with Eiji, who claims he has a way to return Asuna's memories.
 After Kirito defeats him, Eiji reveals that Shigemura has been harvesting memories of SAO players in an attempt to reconstruct his lost daughter's soul and resurrect her as an AI; having SAO survivors concentrated in one place is the final stage of the plan and Eiji believes he has won.
 Kirito rushes back upstairs to warn everyone, calling Kikuoka on the way.
 Kikuoka warns Kirito that all the memory harvesting drones scanning everyone at once could damage the players' brains, killing them like the NerveGear did in SAO.

 As a horde of Aincrad bosses appear and terrorize the stadium, Kirito and Yuna join the battle.
 Yuna tells Kirito that the Augma has a hidden full-dive feature and he can use it to defeat SAO's 100th floor boss to stop the scan and save everyone.
-Before diving, Kirito gives Asuna an engagement ring.
+Before diving, Kirito gives Asuna a promise ring.
 Entering the Ruby Palace of Floor 100, Kirito, Lisbeth, Silica, Agil, and Sinon confront the boss.
 They are easily overwhelmed until Asuna, Leafa, Klein, and several other memorable players from ALO and GGO come to their aid.
 Yui restores their saved abilities from SAO, allowing everyone to defeat the boss.
 The voice of Akihiko Kayaba congratulates them on their victory and gives Kirito an extremely powerful sword as a reward.

 The group returns to the arena still in full-dive where Kirito, now OS's top-ranked player, effortlessly dispatches the bosses with his new sword.
 Meanwhile, in the real world, Kikuoka finds Shigemura in the abandoned server room of Argus (the defunct company that once ran SAO) and arrests him.
 The hooded Yuna restores the survivors' memories and fades out of existence since her existence was tied to that of the Floor 100 boss.
 Afterwards, Kirito and Asuna fulfill the promise they made to each other in Aincrad, to watch a meteor shower together.
-Asuna returns Kirito's promise ring so he can properly put it on her hand this time, which he does.
+Asuna returns Kirito's promise ring, allowing him to properly place it on her finger.

 In a post-credits scene, Kikuoka, who was impressed with Shigemura's attempt at AI and soul reconstruction, recruits Shigemura to Rath.